Austin Tortious Interference Lawyer

 More and more, I am handling cases in which one business is sued for interfering in or blocking the economic relationships of another business.
 Tortious interference with an existing business relationship, such as a contract, is an actionable tort — if you can prove it.
 And it is a business tort to interfere with a possible contract, when there is some wrongdoing involved, such as false representations, defamation (libel or slander), or other intentional acts of sabotage or fraud.

 I am available to represent plaintiffs legitimately wronged, or to defend businesses guilty only of robust competition.
-Contact the law office of John McDuff, Attorney at Law in Austin at 512.457.1177.
+Contact the law office of John McDuff, Attorney at Law at 512.457.1177.

 Tortious Interference Litigation